Options when your fixed term tenancy ends

 A periodic tenancy is the legal name for a rolling tenancy with no specific end date.

-It's a good option if you don’t want to be tied into a new fixed term.
+It's a good option if you do not want to be tied into a new fixed term.
 For example, if you plan to move out soon but not yet.

 You can usually end a periodic tenancy by giving your landlord 1 month's notice.

-Your tenancy becomes a periodic tenancy automatically if you stay past the end of the fixed term without a renewal agreement.
+Your tenancy becomes periodic automatically if you stay past the end of the fixed term without a renewal agreement.

 A periodic tenancy continues on the same terms and you should pay your rent as normal.
 It will roll monthly or weekly depending how often your rent was due during the fixed term.